Sandwip Island: Description

 Sandwip is located in the north-east of the Bay of Bengal, near the port city of Chittagong.
 It is close to the mouth of the Meghna River in the Bay of Bengal and is separated from the Chittagong coast by Sandwip Channel.
-It has a population of nearly 700,000.
+It has a population of 292,773.
 There are fifteen wards, 62 mahallas and 34 villages on Sandwip Island.
 The island is 50 km long and 5–15 km wide.
 The island is bounded by Companiganj on the north; the Bay of Bengal on the south; Sitakunda, Mirsharai, and Sandwip Channel on the east; and the Noakhali Sadar, Hatiya and Meghna estuaries; on the west.

 History

-Some sources claim Sandwip island is around 3000 years old, and was a part of the Samatata realm.
+Some sources claim Sandwip island is around 3000 years old, and was a part of Samatata.
 The sources state that Sandwip was originally connected to Chittagong by land and was disconnected by natural disasters.
-The island was inhabited by people even before Noakhali.
 Sandwip is mentioned in scholarly sources such as Tansi's report Lower Gangas in 150, The Baros Map in 1560, Sanchan the Abevel's drawing map, and the Anvel Curt's drawing map in 1752.
 Arab merchants began trading in the area since very early on.
 In the 14th century, a Sufi from Afghanistan called Sultan Balkhi visited the island and lived there for a few years.